 Dinsy has a couple of Beanie Babies that she treats like kittens.
 We'll hear her dragging one of them down the hall, trying to meow with her mouth full "meaooorrrf", then in the morning we'll step on said "kitten" on our way to the bathroom.

 Dinsy was only a few years old when we got her, so hopefully she'll be with us for a while.
-She has two outdoor friends named Fat Albert and Jack Tillie.
+She has two outdoor friends named Fat Albert and Tillie Levene.
 All three cats have a tenuous understanding about pecking order, so there are no fights, only some butt sniffing and a few hisses.